Melbourne Marathon Festival: The course

 A variety of different courses have been used for the Melbourne Marathon Festival although the most common course has begun at Frankston and concluded at either Albert Park or at The Arts Centre on St. Kilda Rd.
 It is normally run on the second Sunday in October.

 Since 2007 the event has started near the MCG and finished with a lap of the ground.
 The predominantly flat course goes through some of the most scenic areas of Melbourne.
 The marathon course skirts the Botanic Gardens and Albert park Lake with several kilometres on the road parallel to the beaches of Port Phillip Bay.

 Spartans and Spartan Legends

 Spartans are runners who have completed 10 or more Melbourne Marathons.
 Spartans are recognized today by their distinctive green, gold, red, black, maroon or navy running singlets.
 Every Spartan has their own personalized race number.
-The singlet is worn with pride by all Spartans as a sign of their dedication to marathon running and the Melbourne Marathon in particular.
 Club records reflect more than 1100 who have qualified as Spartans.
 Most come from Victoria but there are many from other states and one from Japan.

 Spartan Legends are a select group of runners who have completed every Melbourne Marathon since the beginning.
 After the 42nd running there were only five remaining Spartan Legends.

 The Melbourne Marathon has always included wheelchair entrants.
 Two have attained Spartan status: Ian Gainey who has completed 29 races and Dean Callow who has completed 11.